ibm-cloud-docs/dns-svcs/dns-records.md

 * Content
 * TTL (Default value is 15 min)

-## Update DNS records in the UI
+## Update DNS records in the console
 {: #updating-dns-records}
 {: ui}

 In each record row, click the **Edit** icon to open a panel where you can update the record.

-## Delete DNS records in the UI
+## Delete DNS records in the console
 {: #deleting-dns-records}

 In each record row, click the **Delete** icon to open a panel where you can confirm the delete process.

-## Import resource records in  the UI
+## Import resource records in the console
 {: #ui-import-records}
 {: ui}